Onfido

 Onfido is a technology company that helps businesses verify people's identities using a photo-based identity document, a selfie and artificial intelligence algorithms.

-It was founded in July 2012 by three former students at Oxford University: Husayn Kassai, Eamon Jubbawy, and Chief Architect Ruhul Amin.
+It was founded in July 2012 by three former students at the University of Oxford: Husayn Kassai, Eamon Jubbawy, and Chief Architect Ruhul Amin.
 Headquartered in London, it has more than 1500 employees working in offices in San Francisco, Albuquerque, New York, Lisbon, Paris, Berlin, Amsterdam, Delhi, Mumbai, Bangalore and Singapore.

 History

-Husayn Kassai, Eamon Jubbawy, and Ruhul Amin first met when they were students at Oxford University.
+Husayn Kassai, Eamon Jubbawy, and Ruhul Amin first met when they were students at the University of Oxford.
 Kassai met Jubbawy when they co-ran the university's Oxford Entrepreneurs society.
 At one point, the three entered discussions of forming a new company after they had identified the inefficient process of getting identity checks completed in order to secure jobs in the finance industry.
 Each went through a check that took from 2 to 6 weeks.
 The idea of Onfido came about to solve the inefficient process of identity checks.
 They wanted to create a solution that set a new standard by moving away from manual checks to a technological solution based on machine learning.
 The idea was built with four key aims: to help people gain access to digital services, to protect businesses from fraud, to create a better user experience, and to uphold user privacy.
-They decided to build a technological solution to the problem and secured seed funding of £20,000 from Oxford University's Saïd Business School, launching Onfido in August 2012.
+They decided to build a technological solution to the problem and secured seed funding of £20,000 from The University of Oxford's Saïd Business School Seed Fund, launching Onfido in August 2012.
 The three secured initial deals with around 10 small companies.
 In January 2013, Onfido secured its first major client, Hassle.com.

 In February 2015, Onfido raised $4.5 million from a Series A funding round to help expand the business.
 By April 2016 it had done almost ten million identity and background checks.
 The most recent funding round in April 2020 raised $100 million from TPG Growth.

 While initially focused on doing identity and background checks for businesses hiring large numbers of permanent staff and contractors, by September 2016 it had shifted its focus to financial services and e-commerce companies.
 These companies are required to verify the identities of people with whom they do business as part of "Know Your Customer" (KYC) regulations and to help prevent fraud.
 Onfido helps them to do this without onerous identity verifications.
 The company also wants to help get people who don't currently have bank accounts into the banking system.
 Almost 40% of the world's adult population is excluded from opening a bank account, most often due to having thin credit files, or being new migrants without the requisite documents needed for in-person verification and legally required Anti-Money Laundering checks.

 On April 9, 2024, Entrust Corporation announced its acquisition of Onfido for $650m in an all-cash deal.